max-valentine/max-valentine.github.io/_pages/about.md

 Thank you for visiting my website!
 Feel free to explore, learn, and <a href="mailto:maxvalentine@icloud.com">get in touch</a> if anything interests you!
 - My research interests are sports engineering, data-driven design, human-centred design, additive manufacturing, and any interdisciplinary combination of the above!
-- I completed my PhD research, "_The Design of an Athlete-Specific Spike Plate for Skeleton_" in 2023.
+- I completed my PhD, "_The Design of an Athlete-Specific Spike Plate for Skeleton_" in 2023 at the [University of Bath](https://www.bath.ac.uk/), supervised by Prof Vimal Dhokia, Dr Elise Pegg, and Dr Steffi Colyer.

 # 🏅 Projects